eldoy/sirloin/README.md

 # Sirloin Node.js Web Server

-This extremely easy to use web server includes:
+This high performance, extremely easy to use web server includes:

 * JSON HTTP server for your APIs
 * Web socket server based on actions
 * Support for file uploads and post body parsing
-* Fast and minimal, just around 200 lines of code
+* Fast and minimal, less than 300 lines of code
 * Redis pubsub support for scaling your websockets
 * Optional static file server
 * Full async / await support